Disaster Financial Assistance Arrangements (DFAA)

 In the event of a large-scale natural disaster, the Government of Canada provides financial assistance to provincial and territorial governments through the DFAA, administered by PS.
 When response and recovery costs exceed what individual provinces or territories could reasonably be expected to bear on their own, the DFAA provide the Government of Canada with a fair and equitable means of assisting provincial and territorial governments.

-Since the inception of the program in 1970, the Government of Canada has contributed more than $7.9 billion in post-disaster assistance to help provinces and territories with the costs of response and of returning infrastructure and personal property to pre-disaster condition.
+Since the DFAA program was established in 1970, the Government of Canada has contributed over $7.9 billion in post-disaster assistance to help provinces and territories with the costs of response and of returning infrastructure and personal property to pre-disaster condition.
+73 per cent of this total was paid out in the last 10 years.

 DFAA Program Review

-Disasters are growing in frequency and severity in Canada.
-Public Safety Canada is reviewing its program for post-disaster financial assistance to ensure there is an updated, comprehensive system available to provinces and territories for disaster recovery and to support the safety and well-being of Canadians.
+Disasters are increasing in frequency and severity across Canada.
+Public Safety Canada is reviewing its program for post-disaster financial assistance to ensure there is an updated, comprehensive system available to provinces and territories for disaster recovery and to support the safety and well-being of Canadians

-The advisory panel represents a diverse interdisciplinary group that:
+The advisory panel represented a diverse interdisciplinary group that:

-Meet the advisory panel for the Disaster Financial Assistance Arrangements program review.
+Meet the members of the advisory panel for the Disaster Financial Assistance Arrangements program review.

 Roles and Responsibilities